manwar/perlweeklychallenge-club/challenge-292/matthias-muth/README.md

-# Challenge 292 tasks: Twice the Largest - Once the Zuma
+# Twice the Largest - Once the Zuma

 **Challenge 292 solutions in Perl by Matthias Muth**